Types, Values and Variables

 If a variable has been defined, but not initialised, you cannot use it in an expression.
 You must first assign a value to it.
 This is accomplished with the assignment operator.
 Because it is an operator, and because it associates with its operands from right to left, we can chain assignments.

-If we tried to use i before it was assigned a value, the compilation would have failed with a message like:
+before it was assigned a value, the compilation would have failed with a message like:

-error: variable i might not have been initialized
+…error: variable i might not have been initialized

 Very polite, but still an error.